 - Travel charges normally allowed by the applicant's institutional policy.
-(The selected organization must submit a copy of this policy, if it exists, to our Grants & Contracts Office before a Cooperative Agreement can be finalized.) - In the absence of an institutional policy on travel costs, costs established in the government-wide Federal Travel Regulation.
+(The selected organization must submit a copy of this policy, if it exists, to the Grants & Contracts Office before a Cooperative Agreement can be finalized.) - In the absence of an institutional policy on travel costs, costs established in the government-wide Federal Travel Regulation.

-No federal or matching funds can be used to support federal staff or National Council on the Arts Members' travel.
+No federal or matching funds can be used to support members of the National Council on the Arts or federal staff travel.